Requiem : Cabinet

 My imagination formed his character and recreated his life.
 About his appearance and life, which exist only in my head, I made graphic novels to effectively commu- nicate with others.
 And through the journey of his footsteps, I added new values to him and made a documentary about his life to remain in people’s memories.

 I wanted to give him a place of eternal rest where he could be respected as a human being for his lonely death.
-I’ve designed his channel cabinet using the styles and objects from the 18th century, and the skills and materials that I could show myself as a designer in the 21st century.
+I’ve designed his charnel cabinet using the styles and objects from the 18th century, and the skills and materials that I could show myself as a designer in the 21st century.

 I’ve imagined stories, and enjoy creating own narratives around these objects.
 Storytelling was a source of my creativity and a starting point for my design process.